-Jocelyn has been editing professionally for 15 years.
-She received her MFA in Film Editing from the American Film Institute (AFI) in 2005.
-During her time at AFI she worked with Oliver Stone and Gary Oldman.
+I have been editing professionally for 15 years.
+I received my MFA in Film Editing from the American Film Institute in 2005.
+During my time at AFI I worked with Oliver Stone and Gary Oldman.

-In 2006 she left trailer editing to tackle the world of television.
-Since 2006 she has edited over 125 episodes of Television, including Paranormal State, The Real Housewives of New Jersey, Flip That House, Garage Brothers, Buying Alaska, & Buying the Rockies to name just a few.
+In 2006 I left trailer editing to tackle the world of television.
+Since 2006 I have edited over 125 episodes of Television, including Paranormal State, The Real Housewives of New Jersey, Flip That House, Garage Brothers, Buying Alaska, & Buying the Rockies to name just a few.

-Last but not least, beyond teaching editing and post-production at Drexel I runs a non-profit called Redeeming Waters International that brings food, clean water, and medical supplies to widows & orphans in Africa and Haiti, while also continuing to edit on a freelance basis for television production companies in NY, LA, and DC.
-Throughout all of her work, she has managed to remain an “avid” snowboarder & horseback rider, occasional farmer, wife, and mother to two teenage boys!
+Last but not least, beyond teaching editing and post-production at Drexel I runs a non-profit called Redeeming Waters International that brings food, clean water, and medical supplies to Africa and Haiti, while also continuing to edit on a freelance basis for television production companies in NY, LA, and DC.
+Throughout all of my work, I have managed to remain an “avid” snowboarder & horseback rider, occasional farmer, wife, and mother to two teenage boys!